 Whether you’re renovating an old kitchen or building a brand new kitchen from scratch, deciding on your new worktops is an important part of the process.

 It’s not an easy decision though.
-There are a wealth of excellent materials out there for you to consider, without even mentioning the layout or design.
+There are a wealth of excellent materials for solid stone worktops out there for you to consider, without even mentioning the layout or design.

 So, without further ado, let’s jump into some pros and cons.